-The periodontal disease known as Periodontitis or Gum disease is the most common cause of adult tooth loss in the United States.
+Periodontal disease known as Periodontitis or Gum disease is the most common cause of adult tooth loss in the United States.
 On average, 50% of American adults between the age of 30 and 90 suffer from bleeding gums.
 If you have been diagnosed with periodontal disease, the good news is that it often can be treated successfully.
 Periodontists are dentistry’s consultants in treating disease.
-They receive up to three further years of specialized coaching in disease treatment in each non-surgical treatments and periodontal cosmetic surgery procedures.
+They receive up to three further years of specialized coaching in disease treatment in each non-surgical treatment and periodontal cosmetic surgery procedure.

 What causes gum disease?

 Our mouths are full of bacteria.
 These bacteria, besides mucous secretion and different particles, perpetually form a sticky, colorless “plaque” on teeth.
 Brushing and flossing facilitate getting rid of plaque.
 Plaque that's not removed will harden and form “tartar” that brushing doesn’t clean.

 Gingivitis The longer plaque and tartar are on teeth, the more harmful they become.
 The bacteria cause inflammation of the gums that is called “gingivitis.”
 In gingivitis, the gums become red, swollen, and can bleed easily.
 Gingivitis is a mild form of gum disease that can usually be reversed with daily brushing and flossing and regular cleaning by a dentist or dental hygienist.
 This form of gum disease does not include any loss of bone and tissue that hold teeth in place.